 In a nutshell, gaslighting is an act of manipulation in which a person attempts to cause you to doubt yourself or cause confusion, often done for malicious personal gain.
 But the term itself stems from a 1944 film titled Gaslight, in which a woman’s husband attempts to make his wife think she’s losing her mind so he can steal from her by making the gaslights dim – then claiming it was all in her head.
 Thus today, we have the term gaslighting.

-• Your ability to perform simple tasks
+- Questioning your ability to perform simple tasks.

 The problem with gaslighting is that if an abuser is savvy enough, you may never know you’re being misdirected.
 And this verbal sleight-of-hand can be quite convincing if you don’t know what to listen for.